The Levels of Experience Orchestration

 Level 0 – Zero Orchestration

 Without orchestration, customers have little hope of quickly and easily resolving product or service issues.
-Customers reach out to a company by phone, but they often are greeted with a busy signal and forced to make multiple attempts before reaching someone who can help.
+Customers reach out to a company by phone, but they are often greeted with a busy signal and forced to make multiple attempts before reaching someone who can help.

 At Level 0, human agents handle all interactions manually, relying on their training and expertise.
 Often, the result is inconsistent and inefficient service and, for the customer, an unfulfilling experience.
 At this level, customer service is an afterthought.